 Biking through Barcelona:

-Once off on them however, l was nervous trying to weave my way through the many pedestrians areas that we biked through.
-When he felt we should walk our bike, we did so to be safe.
+Once off on them, however, l was nervous trying to weave my way through the many pedestrian areas that we biked through.
+When he felt we should walk our bikes, we did so to be safe.
 He had an amazing amount of energy.
 Between him, Xavier and Jaume, we never lost anyone in the group.

 Barcelona has so many kilometers of bike lanes, a bike is a great way to get around the city.
 Every so often, we would stop to check out many points of interest, like the Old Jewish Quarter, the Cathedral, and the San Pau del Camp church.
 We also got to see the section of Litoral, where 3 parts of Barcelona actually intersected.